Uber launches COVID-19 contact tracing service

 The U.S. Centers for Disease Control and Prevention (CDC) did not respond to requests for comment.

-Dozens of U.S. states in recent weeks began hiring thousands of workers to interview infected patients, identify people they have been in contact with and then order those individuals to isolate.
+Dozens of U.S. states in recent weeks began hiring thousands of workers to interview infected patients, identify people they have been in contact with, and then order those individuals to isolate.
 Ride-hailing data could play an important role in that effort, health officials and experts said, because it identifies a larger set of people outside the direct social circle of an infected individual.

-“This data could be potentially life-saving in cities where many people use those services,” said Mieka Smart, an epidemiology professor at Michigan State University and a member of the COVID-19 contact tracing workgroup in Flint.
+“This data could be potentially life-saving in cities where many people use those services,” said Mieka Smart, an epidemiology professor at Michigan State University and a member of the COVID-19 contact tracing workgroup in Flint, Michigan.

 Uber has long provided data to U.S. law enforcement officials in emergencies or criminal investigations, companies officials said.
 It first began to focus on health-related issues in 2019, when a resurgence of U.S. measles cases prompted several health departments to request data, the officials said.